tencent cloud

 Feature Overview

-Experiment management is one of the key modules in WeData's implementation model, ensuring manageable processes in production and reproducible experiments.
-It supports the following core features:
+Model experimentation is one of the key modules in WeData's implementation model for manageable processes and reproducible experiments in production, supporting the following core features:

 Support submitting, storing, managing, and viewing key information during experiment/operation, such as experiment/operation name, model file, code package, hyperparameter, environment, dataset/feature, training metrics, and creation time.